Hereditary Cancer Risk

 Achievements

-Based on literature and interviews with affected individuals and health care professionals, we have developed a preliminary questionnaire targeting on QOL of individuals with a hereditary cancer predisposition (phase 1/2).
+Based on literature and interviews with affected individuals and health care professionals, we have developed a preliminary questionnaire targeting the QOL of individuals with a hereditary cancer predisposition (phase 1/2).

 The preliminary questionnaire has been pretested (phase 3a) and further adapted based on quantitative results and qualitative feedback.
 The resulting questionnaire is now further evaluated in phase 3b.